Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Just Ask for Calibration: Strategies for Eliciting Calibrated Confidence Scores from Language Models Fine-Tuned with Human Feedback;** Katherine Tian et al
 - **Deal, or no deal (or who knows)?
 Forecasting Uncertainty in Conversations using Large Language Models;** Anthony Sicilia et al
 - **Calibrating Long-form Generations from Large Language Models;** Yukun Huang et al
+- **Distinguishing the Knowable from the Unknowable with Language Models;** Gustaf Ahdritz et al

 ## LLM Safety